ayh2bxa/real-time_linear_predictive_coding/README.md

 White noise excitation source, supports stereo processing.
 The plugin to be run is "voicemorph.vst3".

 Certain input may cause the output to clip.
-Thus, input and output gain control knobs are
+Thus, input and output gain control knobs are included.

 Background: